ingenerator/configuration/README.md

 ## Testing and developing

 config has a full suite of [PhpSpec](http://phpspec.net) specifications.
 You'll need a skeleton Kohana application to run them, you can use [koharness](https://github.com/ingenerator/koharness) to create one.
-See [travis.yml](travis.yml) for the build steps required.

 Contributions will only be accepted if they are accompanied by well structured specs.
 Installing with composer should get you everything you need to work on the project.